celesrenata/clusterjellyfin/README.md

 The deployment uses these pre-built container images from GitHub Container Registry:

-- **Jellyfin (PostgreSQL)**: `ghcr.io/celesrenata/jellyfin:postgresql`
+- **Base Jellyfin (PostgreSQL)**: `ghcr.io/celesrenata/jellyfin:postgresql`
+  - PostgreSQL-enabled Jellyfin built from github.com/jellyfin fork
+  - This is the base image that already includes PostgreSQL support

+- **ClusterJellyfin Main**: Built on top of the base PostgreSQL image
-  - PostgreSQL-enabled Jellyfin with rffmpeg support
+  - Adds rffmpeg support for distributed transcoding
-  - Built automatically on push to main branch
+  - Built automatically on push to main branch from `Dockerfile.jellyfin-postgresql`
+  - Uses the same image name/tag as it layers on top of the base

 - **Worker**: `ghcr.io/celesrenata/clusterjellyfin-worker:latest`
   - Transcoding worker with hardware acceleration support